developer-portal/content/tools/abrt/about.md

     kill -SIGSEGV $!

-When ABRT handles a crash you will get notified via desktop pop-up or console notification if `abrt-console-notification` package is installed.
+When ABRT handles a crash you will get notified via desktop pop-up or console notification if `abrt-desktop` or `abrt-console-notification` package is installed.
 You can then investigate the crash via `gnome-abrt` GUI application or use `abrt-cli` when working from console.

 It is always a good idea to test the ABRT functionality for applications